 Some things we DO know:

-- Clenching and grinding aren’t really the same thing.
+- Clenching and grinding aren’t really the same thing:

-Some people do a mix of both
+Some people do a mix of both.

 The damage caused from teeth grinding can be downright scary.

-Choosing to not wear a device at night that will protect your teeth could mean a world of very expensive trouble down the road.
+Choosing not to wear a device at night that will protect your teeth could mean a world of very expensive trouble down the road.

 When trying to reduce stress in your life, think about your daily habits.

-Caffeine reduction, fitting exercise into your schedule, eating healthier, quitting smoking/alcohol consumption, and removing the negative from your life can lighten your load physically and mentally.
+Caffeine reduction, fitting exercise into your schedule, eating healthier, quitting smoking/alcohol consumption, and removing the negative from your life can lighten your physical and mental loads significantly.

 How do we reduce stress?

-Stress is an unavoidable part of life.
+Stress is an almost unavoidable part of life.

-In a recent ADAA poll, some 15 percent of people use physical exercise to cope with stress.
-Others reported turning over to family or friends (20 percent); sleeping (19 percent); watching TV or movies (16 percent), as well as listening to music (17 percent) and eating (13 percent).
+In a recent ADAA poll, some 15% of people use physical exercise to cope with stress.
+Others reported turning over to family or friends (20%), sleeping (19%), watching TV or movies (16%), as well as listening to music (17%) and eating (13%).

-Interestingly, among the poll takers who do physical exercise, only a small percentage consider yoga as a powerful stress reducer: yoga (10 percent), walking (30 percent), and running (21 percent).
+Interestingly, among the poll takers who do physical exercise, only a small percentage consider yoga as a powerful stress reducer: yoga (10%), walking (30%), and running (21%).